ravening/recipe-management/README.md

 through spring boot actuator.

 Mapstruct library is used to convert between entities and DTOs

+Caching for the REST api is provided using spring boot caching library so that the responses are cached and fetched from the cache rather than fetching from database every time.

 ## Sending api requests using postman